sugarlabs/musicblocks/guide/README.md

 ![ratio interval](../documentation/ratiointerval_block.svg "Ratio Interval example")

-The *Ratio Interval* block lets you generate an interval based on a a ratio.
+The *Ratio Interval* block lets you generate an interval based on a ratio.

 #### <a name= "CHORDS">3.2.8 Chords</a>